-The new digital adaptive PSAT is here!
-Students in the class of 2025 were the first to take the new shorter, multi-stage adaptive test.
+The digital adaptive PSAT is here!
 The PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) provides valuable testing experience and exposes students to SAT and ACT-like questions.
-The PSAT is a preview of the new digital adaptive SAT that debuts in March 2024, and will play a key role as students decide whether to choose the digital adaptive SAT or the paper-based ACT.
-The testing window for the fall 2023 digital adaptive PSAT/NMSQT was October 2–October 31.
+The PSAT is a preview of the new digital SAT that debuted in March 2024, and will play a key role as students decide whether to choose the digital SAT or the paper-based ACT.
+The testing window for the fall 2024 digital adaptive PSAT/NMSQT will be October 1–October 31.
 Each school will choose its test administration date.
-PSAT scores were released on November 6 or November 16, 2023, depending on what day students tested.
-The PSAT 10 will be delivered digitally in spring 2024.
-The testing window will be March 4–April 26.
-There are two digital testing windows for the PSAT 8/9: October 2–October 31 and March 4–April 26.
+PSAT scores will be released on one of three dates: October 24, November 7, or November 14, 2024, depending on what day students tested.
+The testing window for the PSAT 10 will be March 3–April 30, 2025.
+There are two digital testing windows for the PSAT 8/9: October 1–October 31, 2024, March 3–April 30, 2025.

 Colleges do not see PSAT scores.
 However, the College Board uses junior-year PSAT/NMSQT scores to qualify students for a variety of college scholarships, including a National Merit Scholarship.
 The National Merit Scholarship requires comparable scores on either the SAT or ACT.
 This honor also distinguishes a student’s college application.
 Whether they are planning to focus on the SAT or ACT as a junior, strong students should take preparation seriously to increase their chances of earning the National Merit designation.
 For more in-depth information on the PSAT, read our blog post, “The PSAT – Demystified.”